jprochazka/adsb-receiver/README.md

 Included is the option to install the ADS-B Portal which offers the following features.

-* Saves all flights seen as well as displays a plot for the flight. (advanced)
+* Saves all flights seen as well as displays a plot for the flight.
 * Control what is displayed online via a web based administration area.
 * A more uniform website site layout that can be easily navigated.
 * Web accessible dump1090 and system performance graphs.
-* A web accessible live dump1090 map.
-* A web accessible live dump978 map.
+* Easy access to live dump1090 and dump978 maps.
 * A blog which can be used to share your plane tracking experiences with others.
+* Visitors can be informed when specific flights are being tracked.
-* Informs visitors when specific flights are being tracked by dump1090.
+* Administrators can be informed via email when specific flights are being tracked.
-* Easily customize the look of your portal using the template system.
+* Easily customize the look of your portal using the custom template system.

 When setting up the portal you will have to choose between a lite or advanced installation.
 Advanced features adds flight logging and plotting and should only be chosen on devices running a more sturdy data storage solution.